PranavLakkadi13/Lending-Protocol/notes.md

 2) Hermes is like the communication layer and the main middleware where the interchain funds are stored and managed? ✅

+# Missing links or issues in docs or networks:
+1) The link to the contract state Sender in the dojima network/contracts/InboundStateSender/ link isnt working
+2) need more clarity on the liquidity part of the dojima like is it